benschaf/waste-schedule/README.md

 The navigation bar is fixed at the top of the page, ensuring easy access to the most important links.
 It includes the logo (which is a link to the homepage), links to the schedule list, the schedule builder, the dashboard and login/register.

 The navigation bar is designed to be simple and intuitive, providing quick access to the site's main features.
-It is responsive and collapses into a hamburger menu on smaller screens using the Bootstrap CSS framework.
+It is responsive and collapses into a hamburger menu on smaller screens using the Bootstrap framework.

 ![screenshot](documentation/feature-navbar.png)